Projector

 A Projector is used in two different stages in your application.

 - During normal operation.
-This is when your application is running an Events are coming in.
+This is when your application is running and Events are coming in.
 The Projector updates the Records as you specified.

 - During migrations.
-During a migration some Projectors are rebuild in the background to build up new projections.
-Because of this a Projector can only access Records it manages, since the other Projector might not be finished yet rebuilding.
+During a migration some Projectors are rebuilt in the background to build up new projections.
+Because of this, a Projector can only access Records it manages, since another Projector might not be finished rebuilding.
 In Sequent we replay on a per aggregate basis.

 Sequent.configure do |config|